 The 2020 model set out to make this the pinnacle of amphibious vehicles with its extreme wading depth of 35.5”.
+That's no water storage tank!
 If the vehicle runs into problems getting stuck in a mudslide, the wench attachment combined with its 8,000 lb towing capacity and 518-horse power engine would have it out of the muck quick.

 Of course, the near $50,000 starting price may impact your choice to get this grade-A bugout vehicle at first, but know that price is well deserved due to this military and expedition vehicle’s off-road capability and engineering superiority.

 Obviously, this is a joke.
 If you’re looking for the absolute top spot, it undoubtedly goes to the Land Rover Defender.